 11. On the rear of each rail, press the blue release tab and slide the shipping bracket off the slide rail.
 Store the shipping bracket for further use.

-Installing the SAN Volume Controller 2145-4F2 in a rack
+Installing the SAN Volume Controller in a rack

-After installing the support rails, you can install the SAN Volume Controller 2145-4F2 in the rack.
+After installing the support rails, you can install the SAN Volume Controller in a rack.